bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 - "S": enables "snap mode" for position, which limits them to be on an integer grid

 ## Components
 Currently a number of components are supported, with their arguments exemplified in the list.
 All components support the arguments ("name": MyName, "position": [-4, 2], "rotation": [0,0,0], "dof": "XYZxyzSs").
-Note that postion accepts a 2D position on the table, rotation accepts eiter a simple value referring to the rotation around the Y-axis or a vector, referring to three Euler angles.
+Note that postion accepts a 2D position on the table, rotation accepts eiter a simple value (in degreess) referring to the rotation around the Y-axis or a vector, referring to three Euler angles.
 For "dof" see above.
 As for the dimensions it is useful to know, that the diameter of a lens corresponds to the value 1.0, the Post height is 2.0 and the beam heigth over a post is 0.5.
 The distance of the holes on the table is also 1.0.
 In real space units, 1.0 corresponds roughly to 5 cm.

 List of possible components:
 - Laser ("rays": [0,0], "diameter": 0.3), the two numbers refer to the number or radial layers and azimuthal rays in each layer. "diameter" refers to the total diameter of the outer layer of laser rays.
 - Lens ("r1": 1.0, "r2": 2.0,), with r1 and r2 referring to the radius of curvature of each lens surface.
 If not given the value of zero is assumed, which really means infinite, i.e. a flat surface.
 Note that also negative values are allowed, referring to a concave surface.
+If "trace_reflection" is set to `true`, weak reflection beams will be launched.
 - Mirror
 - Beamsplitter
 - Grating ("pitch"), the pitch corresponding to the grating pitch in µm.
 - Pinhole ("diameter")
+- Iris ("diameter", "success"), if the "success" parameter is provided (e.g. "success": {"diameter": 0.03},) the adjustable diameter needs to be below the stated value, to contribute to an overall success in the task (see components bar).
+- DualPinhole ("diameter", "separation", "launches"), where "separation" indicates the distance between the two pinholes.
+If "lauches" is `true` this pinhole will (like a screen) analyse the impinging beams and launch two beams from its center.
+- Screen ("success"), the "success" of the screen is often the most important component to fullfill a given task.
+The following options are supported for screen "success":
+    - "Num": the minimal number of beams hitting the screen.
+If not specified it is allumed that this corresponds to the number of beams launched by the laser.
+    - "Std": the maximally allowed standard deviation of the spot.
+This is also shown by the attached indicator bar.
+    - "PosX": maximal lateral distance to the center of the screen.
+This is also shown by the attached indicator bar.
+    - "PosY": maximal vertical distance to the center of the screen.
+This is also shown by the attached indicator bar.
+    - "Curv": maximally allowed curvature.
+If not provided, any curvature is accepted.
+No indicator bar is provided. e.g. "success": {"Std": 0.004, "PosX": 0.005, "PosY": 0.005}

 Some components (e.g. Iris) also support the  argument "success" (with the parameter "diameter"):